learning-zone/python-basics/README.md

      bin(0xf)

-‘0b1111’
+'0b1111'

     Octal numbers may have digits from 0 to 7.
 We use the prefix 0o or 0O.

      oct(8)

-‘0o10’
+'0o10'

     Hexadecimal numbers may have digits from 0 to 15.
 We use the prefix 0x or 0X.

      hex(16)

-‘0x10’
+'0x10'

      hex(15)

-‘0xf’
+'0xf'

 ## Q. Why are identifier names with a leading underscore disparaged?

 Since Python does not have a concept of private variables, it is a convention to use leading underscores to declare a variable private.
-This is why we mustn’t do that to variables we do not want to make private.
+This is why we mustn't do that to variables we do not want to make private.

 ## Q. How can you declare multiple assignments in one statement?